douglasgreen/outlines/computing/databases/mysql.md

 -   Common Table Expressions (CTEs): Temporary result set that you can reference within another SELECT, INSERT, UPDATE, or DELETE statement.
 -   Pivot Tables: Transforming data from rows to columns to aggregate data in a more readable format.
 -   Indexing: Improving the speed of data retrieval operations on a database table at the cost of additional writes and storage space.
--   Stored Procedures and Functions: Enhancing SQL\'s capabilities by encapsulating logic in a reusable format.
+-   Stored Procedures and Functions: Enhancing SQL's capabilities by encapsulating logic in a reusable format.

 Each of these techniques serves specific use cases, and mastering them can significantly improve the efficiency and effectiveness of database operations in MySQL.

 ## MySQL User Management

 MySQL User Management is a crucial aspect of database administration, ensuring that only authorized users have access to the database, and that their permissions are appropriately managed.
-Let\'s discuss the key topics:
+Let's discuss the key topics:

 ### 1. Creating and Managing Users